Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ## Data

-We provide a small downsample fMOST mouse brain `18458.v3draw` for testing.
+We provide downsample data for four modalities in `mBrainAligner_data/Registration_data` and corresponding registered results：`fMOST`,`VISoR`,`MRI`,`LSFM`. you can find it in `mBrainAligner_data/result` and include step by step result files.
 At the same time, some necessary files are stored in `mBrainAligner_data`.

 ### Sub-Folder

 > mBrainAligner_data

-> >Registration_data: the folder where the data to be registered
+> > Registration_data: the folder where the data to be registered

 > > 3rdparty: the folder where the binary files and `dlls` copied to.

 > > data: `mBrainAligner` necessary files,including `CCFv3, markers, config.txt, etc`.

-> > result: result files
+> > result: result files e.g:

+> > > global_result

+> > > >1.auto_RPM:results of aligned by rpm algorithm,include brain data and its corresponding two sets of landmarks.

+> > > >2.auto_FFD:results of aligned by FFD algorithm,including brain data and its corresponding deformation field.

+> > > loacl_result:results of aligned by mBrainAligner local registration algorithm,include brain data and its corresponding landmarks.You can view them in [Vaa3d](https://github.com/Vaa3D) all above results

 > > Seg: Deep feature

 ### Run

-Just run the `main_mbrainaligner.bat`.
+If you want to reproduce our results, set the corresponding data parameters in `main_mbrainaligner.bat` or use our default parameters, and just *run* it.

-The fMOST to CCF registration will complete in about 0.5 hours, and all the results can be found in the `/result` folder.
+The fMOST to CCF registration will complete in about 0.5 hours, and all the results can be found in the `mBrainAligner_data/result` folder.

 Note: To faciliate internet transmission, a small downsampled brain image (with fewer landmarks) is provided in this demo.
 For better registration accuracy, we encourage user to download raw data from Allen official website (https://scalablebrainatlas.incf.org/mouse/ABA_v3#about) or contact us by email (qulei@ahu.edu.cn).
 If you use data of different size, you need to update the "/Seg" file correpondingly.
 We will upload the segmentation model of different size later.